affableashish/k8s-hands-on/README.md

 <img width="700" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/ae95e98b-5227-4a7d-a7af-4a2e5f7925fe">

 #### NodePort Services
-Recall that CLusterIP is only accessible within the cluster so no external traffic can directly address the cluster IP service.
+Recall that ClusterIP is only accessible within the cluster so no external traffic can directly address the cluster IP service.
 The node port service however makes the external traffic accessible on static or fixed port on each worker node.

 So in this case, instead of a browser request coming through the Ingress, it can directly come to the worker node at the port that the service specification defines.